 WHAT WILL 2023 BE LIKE FROM THE POINT OF VIEW OF ATTRACTING AND RETAINING CANDIDATES

 Companies already have many valuable lessons learned in the last 2 years, lessons given by different contexts: the Covid-19 pandemic, proximity to the war zone, rising inflation, etc. Thus, they learned to adapt their strategy according to the context.
 Companies have also learned to present things, even grim ones, in the most positive way possible, through a brave and transparent approach.

 What priorities should have an HR leader in 2023?

-“Companies will continue to focus on the wellbeing, reducing turnover and increasing the loyalty of their employees, implementing different methods of career development and adapting the salary structure and benefits”, says Andreea Dumitrescu, Senior Recruitment Manager BIA HR.
+“Companies will continue to focus on the wellbeing, reducing turnover and increasing the loyalty of their employees, implementing different methods of career development and adapting the salary structure and benefits”, says Andreea Dumitrescu, Senior Recruitment Manager BIA.

 Companies will maintain the same high need for candidates, and recruitment remains an important item on their agenda, with a focus on filling all vacancies and less on expanding departments.
 However, well-designed strategies will be needed to convince candidates to make a professional change.